Refreshing antique furniture to its original finish can sometimes be a simple process depending on the age and condition of the furniture.

-Antique furniture restored, repaired, cleaned up, touched up, until it shines.
-No Paint.
-I have to say as much as I love paint I enjoyed every minute of bringing this vintage oak chest of drawers back to life.
+You can refresh antique furniture if the original stained finish isn't too scuffed or marred.
+The project piece I refreshed today had been stored for quite a while.
+It was dingy and dirty and dinged up just a bit.
+I have to say as much as I love painting furniture I enjoyed every minute of bringing this vintage oak chest of drawers back to life.
 It is stunning now.

-The chest was also pretty dirty.
+The chest was dirty and dusty and there were spider eggs, lint, and cobwebs in the drawers and the dresser casing.
 The sticky contact paper covered all the drawer bottoms.

-Once that was removed I noticed one of the drawer bottoms had slipped out of the grooves in the front of the drawer.
+Once I removed the paper I noticed one of the drawer bottoms had slipped out of the grooves in the front of the drawer.
 I gently hammered the drawer bottom into the grooves again by lifting the bottom with one hand (level with the grooves) and hammering the back of it into place with the other hand.

 After the drawer bottom was fitted back into the grooves I used a nail gun to attach it to the drawer back.
 The bottom of the drawer will not be slipping out of the grooves and out the back of the drawer anymore.

-I used a small wood pick/thingie to slip the wood glue between the veneer and the drawer front.
-I was really gentle because I didn't want the veneer to crack or break.
+I used a small wood pick/thingie to slip the wood glue between the veneer and the drawer front and was really gentle with the veneer because I didn't want it to crack or break.
 I used clamps to hold the veneer tight to the drawer until the glue dried.

 I removed a few nails where prior drawer repairs had been made.
 Then I had to remove a couple of nails where I missed the side of the drawer when shooting the nails to hold the drawer bottom in place.
 At least I fessed up to it.